bonnettheophile/SCONE/docs/User Manual.rst

 * what (*optional*, default = material): defines what is highlighted in the plot; options are ``material`` and ``uniqueID``, where ``uniqueID`` highlights unique cell IDs
-* offset (*optional*, default = random) An integer (positive or negative) that shifts the sequence of colours assigned to materials.
-Allows to change colours from the default sequence in a parametric way.

 Example: ::